Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: Theoretical Results

-\begin{remark} We assume that the communication infrastructure of our control architecture is endowed with error-detecting/correcting transmission mechanisms.
-Thus, all communication errors affecting transmitted information are modelled as disturbance which originates at the source of transmission, not at the receiving ends.
+\begin{remark} We assume that the communication infrastructure of our control architecture is equipped with error-detection/correction mechanisms.
+Consequently, all communication errors affecting transmitted information can be modelled as disturbance signals which originate at the source of transmission, not at the receiving ends.
 Doing so will ensure that, when transmitting information from an arbitrarily chosen $i^\text{th}$ area, all the other areas whose index $j$ satisfies $i\in\mathcal{N}_j$ will receive \emph{the same information} from the $i^\text{th}$ area.
-It is this fact, alongside the sparsity conditions in \eqref{eq:first_sparse}, which ensures that the signal structures in Figures~\ref{fig:NRF_implem} and~\ref{fig:NRF_zoom} are the same, thus enabling the equivalence between the two control schemes. \end{remark}
+It is this fact, alongside the sparsity conditions in \eqref{eq:first_sparse}, which ensures that the signal structures in Figures~\ref{fig:NRF_implem} and~\ref{fig:NRF_zoom} are the same, thus ensuring the equivalence between the two control schemes. \end{remark}